google/live-transcribe-speech-engine/README.md

 flush the Ogg stream rather than let the ogg library decide on its own when to push out the next block of data.
 This causes a slight increase in bitrate, but a significant reduction in latency.
 For the curious, deep in our encoder is a "low_latency_mode" flag.
-As a user of this library nothing need be done to enable that.
+As a user of this library nothing needs to be done to enable that.
 Just request the following settings for your
 CloudSpeechSessionParams: